-Data product managers help you close the widening gap between your company’s desire to be data-driven, and the exploding volumes of dark data being produced.
+Data product managers help you close the widening gap between your company’s desire to be data-driven, and the ever-growing amounts of dark data being produced.

-They facilitate collaboration between data consumers and IT, by capturing data consumers’ needs, setting priorities between them, boosting data literacy across the enterprise, and alleviating the burden on IT to handle an unending stream of data queries and requests for business insights.
+They facilitate collaboration between data consumers and IT, by capturing data consumers’ needs, setting priorities between them, boosting data literacy across the enterprise, assuring data security and compliance with data masking (via data masking tools) when needed, and alleviating the burden on IT to handle an unending stream of data queries and requests for business insights.

 Data product managers also play a critical role in guiding the transition to sophisticated data management platforms that enable the democratization, scalability, and easy accessibility of data.

 Adopt a Flexible Data Product Platform to Support Any Architecture

 A data fabric architecture is modular, and integrates with a company's existing data and analytics tools.
 Although it’s centralized by design, a data fabric may be deployed as a distributed network of data fabric nodes, to support high scale and high availability.